eigr/spawn/docs/cli.md

 ### 1. `new` Command

 #### **Description:**
-Creates a new SPawn project tailored for a specific target language.
+Creates a new Spawn project tailored for a specific target language.

 #### **Usage:**